 The Sultanate of Oman has a very strict moral, religious, and legal code, and the punishment for crimes is severe.
-Therefore, traveling around the country is extremely safe, but – as with everywhere – precautions with personal objects such as wallets, electronics and documents is advised.
+Therefore, traveling around the country is extremely safe, but – as with everywhere – precautions with personal objects such as wallets, electronics, and documents are advised.

 Men and women in Oman dress conservatively – with the men usually wearing an ankle-length dress called dishdasha and the women wearing black and long garments known as abayas.
 For this reason, tourists should respect local customs: for both women and men, the recommendation is to cover the shoulders and wear clothes below the knee.

 If you only want to stay in the capital, Muscat, you can use the taxi service that is widely available.
 However, if you want to visit other areas or cities in the country, renting a car is the best option; you will have the flexibility to make plan your own route, stopping whenever you want.
-The roads are excellent, no tolls.
-We did not pay parking during the whole trip (we would have payed in Muscat, but we were in town on a weekend, when it was free) and fuel costs around 0,30 OMR per liter.
-But if you really want to explore the country with a tour agency check the prices at Zahara Tours, which was the company I saw most wherever we were.
+The roads are excellent, with no tolls.
+We did not pay for parking during the whole trip (we would have paid in Muscat, but we were in town on a weekend, when it was free), and fuel costs around 0,30 OMR per liter.

-Please note: if you plan to visit the Wahiba Sands Desert and the Jebel Akhdar Mountains, you will need to rent a four-wheel drive vehicle.
-We rent ours with Avis.
+Please note: if you plan to visit the Wahiba Sands Desert and the Jebel Akhdar Mountains, you will need to rent a four-wheel-drive vehicle.

 To get easily around the country, download the mapps.me app – which saves places and has an offline version, and provides suitable routes to all places whereas some areas Google Maps cannot find.
 To access the internet and find places easily, buy a SIM card with internet upon arrival at the airport (with prices starting at 7 OMR).